Features documentation

 A utility to import data from an HTML table

-table that's on the same page as your chart(s).
+New in version 6.03 is the html table import tool.
+This does what you might expect and allows you to easily fetch data from an html table that's on the same page as your chart(s).
 This data can then be used to create those charts.

 A description of formatted labels and their use

-New to version 6.0 of RGraph is the capability for labels to be templates - in much the same way as to how tooltip templates work.
+New to version 6.0 of RGraph is the capability for labels to be templates - in much the same way as how tooltip templates work.
 You simply specify a single string with certain macros in it and RGraph will replace those macros with the relevant values.

 Supporting different screen sizes with the responsive function